 Suppose that based on your research you expect the Japanese Yen to appreciate compared to the Australian dollar.
 It would be possible for you to profit from this purchasing a CFD that rises in value with the Yen.
 With derivatives, you would not need to own either the Yen or the Australian dollar.
 Instead you could purchase a Contract For Derivatives that would allow you to profit from this movement.
 You do not need to have an interest in the underlying asset.

 Now that you have learned some of what Forex is, let’s talk about the process in which you ‘trade’ on the Forex market.

 Your first step is choosing a broker that you wish to use.
 Picking a broker is one of the most asked questions out there.
 The reality is, all brokers are going to suck.
 Unless you have hundreds of thousands of dollars in a broker account, the brokers won’t really care about you.
 Sounds harsh, but it’s true.

 After you chose a broker you will fund that account with an amount of money that you are willing to lose.
 Remember, trading involves risk!
 You should always use proper risk management in your trades.

 Once you have a broker account, you are ready to begin trading.
 It is strongly recommended, however, that you place trades from a demo account first, so that you can learn how quick the Forex market moves.
-Without proper risk management, you could lose your entire account in the spam of 2 minutes.
+Without proper risk management, you could lose your entire account in the span of 2 minutes.

 If you haven’t done so yet, then join iMarketsLive so that you can get an education in Forex, and better your chances of being a successful trader.